-- Extraordinary dividends which are: (1) determined after adoption of the quarterly financial report in accordance with the proposal from the Management Board which is reviewed by the Supervisory Board in the amount of up to 50% of the consolidated profit in the previous financial quarter; and (2) distributed once per quarter after the General Meeting in which the financial report for the previous quarter is adopted and a decision on the distribution of dividends is duly passed. - Annual dividends which are: (1) determined after adoption of the annual report; and (2) distributed once per year in accordance with the payment schedule after the General Meeting in which the annual report is adopted and the decision on the distribution of dividends is duly passed.
+- Extraordinary dividends which are: (1) determined after adoption of the quarterly financial report in accordance with the proposal from the Management Board which is reviewed by the Supervisory Board in the amount of up to 50% of the consolidated profit in the previous financial quarter; and (2) distributed once per quarter after the General Meeting in which the financial report for the previous quarter is adopted and a decision on the distribution of dividends is duly passed. - Annual dividends which are: (1) determined after adoption of the annual report; and (2) distributed once per year after the General Meeting in which the annual report is adopted and the decision on the distribution of dividends is duly passed.

-Since its public listing the Company has gained regular and predictable yield-based returns while maintaining the financial stability of the Company and focusing on long-term development goals.
-The Company distributed EUR 3,723 million in dividends in 2021 which amounts to EUR 0.08 per share.
+Since its public listing the Company has made regular and predictable yield-based returns while maintaining the financial stability of the Company and focusing on long-term development goals.
+The Company distributed EUR 5,424,757 million in dividends in 2022 which amounts to EUR 0.12 per share.

-Where the Shares are traded?
+Where are the Shares traded?